 If any provision of this MoA shall be found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, the invalidity or unenforceability of such provision shall not affect the other provisions of this MoA end all provisions not affected by such invalidity or unenforceability shall remain in full force and effect.
 The parties hereby agree to attempt to substitute for any Invalid or unenforceable provision that achieves to the greatest possible the economic, illegal and commercial objectives of the invalid or unenforceable provision

+IN WITNESS WHEREOF this MoA has been duly signed in duplicate at UMY on this 4 day of September in the year of 2012 in four (4) original texts in the English language, all texts being equally authentic.